stevescruz/ebarber_web/README.md

 ## Goal

-The goal is to create a full project using TypeScript, Node.js, ReactJS, and React Native from start to finish, fulfilling all possible steps since preparing the development environment with Docker, configuring tools that help maintain code quality (EditorConfig, ESLint and Prettier) to testing with Jest, deploying and all the coding in between.
+The goal is to create a full project using TypeScript, Node.js, ReactJS, and React Native from start to finish, fulfilling all possible steps: preparing the development environment with Docker, configuring tools that help maintain code quality (EditorConfig, ESLint and Prettier) to testing with Jest, deploying, and all the coding in between.

 eBarber web is a web application that can consume the eBarber API to provide its services.